Published 20 Jan 2023

 #5 Use Safe Water and Raw Materials

-Even water and ice are also subject to contamination of deadly microorganisms and chemicals.
-These raw materials should also be washed, purified, and contained in a safe and clean container prior to use.
+Even water and ice are also subject to the contamination of deadly microorganisms and chemicals.
+These raw materials should also be washed, purified, and contained in a safe and clean container before use.
 Here are some of the core information for using water and raw materials: